 How to make Vegetable Curry

-Step 2: Heat a large pot with oil and add in the garlic paste, red onion, ground coriander and chilli flakes.
-Stir and fry for a couple of minutes.
+Step 2: Heat a large pot or large skillet over a medium heat with olive oil or coconut oil and add in the garlic paste, red onion, ground coriander and red pepper flakes.
+Give it a good stir and fry for a couple of minutes.

-Step 4: Remove from the heat, stir in the fresh coriander and spinach. and serve.
+Step 4: Remove from the heat, stir in the fresh coriander and baby spinach. and serve.

 Hint: Feel free to add in your favourite vegetables to this easy vegetable curry.